rektbydead/Login-System-using-IT-Sec-concepts/README.md

 # Login-System

-A simple login/register API with the objective of demonstrate some It-Security concepts.
+A simple login/register API with the objective of demonstrating some It-Security concepts.
 This projects does not prove any OAuth or JWT concepts (I might do later a project proving this concepts).

 In this project, concepts related to passwords will be demonstrated, such as "Hashing", "Key stretching", "Salt" and "Peeper".
 Some of these concepts help prevent/delay bruteforcing and further damage in case the database is leaked.